Allisterh/unibo-dfm-x-py-dynamic-factor_model-python/README.md

 - The frequency of the input data is a required argument.
 This argument takes an optional two character string input ('QD' or 'MD') to determine the frequency of the input data.
 - By default the scaling of the output of the function is such that it corresponds to the power spectrum in units of V^2.
 Can be set to 'density' if the other scaling is desired.
 - The default kernel window is the Bartlett kernel.
 Can be set to any of the valid kernels recognized by scipy.
+- The function returns a data class that contains the array of sample frequencies, the estimated periodogram, and the plot of the periodogram against the sample frequencies.

 ```python
 import matplotlib.pyplot as plt